Roles, rights & responsibilities

 - The right to refuse unsafe work.*

 *By law, employers are prohibited from penalizing workers for raising a health and safety issue.
-Learn more about the actions workers can take if they feel this has occurred.
+Learn more about the actions you can take if you feel this has happened.

 Your responsibilities